tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_5.md

 “We don't have time for apologies,” I tell her.
 Every second counts.
 "We have to move," I urge, wincing as Kira tightens a bandage around my ribs.
 The pain is a sharp reminder of the reality we're facing.

 Leaving Kira's house behind, we make a beeline for my parents' place.
-The streets of New Orleans are eerily quiet.
+The streets of the Big Easy are eerily quiet.
 As we drive, my thoughts are a whirlwind - plans, contingencies, the faces of my family.

 The rage within me is like a living thing, a fire stoked by the sight of my sister in such pain and fear.
 Xuan, a man who was once family, has sent an assassin against his own wife, putting not only her but also their innocent children in grave danger.
 It's a betrayal that burns in my chest.